Skip to main content

 FAQ

-How do I generate SQL INSERT statements with fake data?
+how do I generate SQL INSERT statements with fake data for testing

-Select your target table schema (users, products, orders, or sessions), choose your SQL dialect (MySQL, PostgreSQL, or SQLite), and set the number of rows you need.
-Click Generate and you get ready-to-run INSERT statements with realistic values — names, emails, timestamps, prices — that you can paste straight into a database client or seed script.
+Select a table schema (users, products, orders, or sessions), pick your SQL dialect, and set the row count.
+The generator outputs ready-to-run INSERT statements you can paste directly into a database client, a .sql seed file, or a Knex/Flyway migration script.